-So you watched Star Wars: Episode VIII — The Last Jedi, which hit movie theaters in mid-December, and you’re itching for hints about what’s to come?
-There are plenty of interesting tidbits emerging about the upcoming Star Wars: Episode IX, including the potential return of Billy Dee Williams as Lando Calrissian.
+So you watched Star Wars: Episode VIII — The Last Jedi, which hit movie theaters in December 2017, and you’re itching for hints about what’s to come?
+There are plenty of interesting details emerging about the upcoming Star Wars: Episode IX, which recently cast a popular former Doctor Who star in a key role.

 A tricky new title